leoEspin/training-k8s-intro/README.md

 kubectl get pods -n <MY_UNAME>
 kubectl get services -n <MY_UNAME>
 ```
-Connect to the app via its public IP via web browser
+Open a web browser to the public IP.

 ### Perform a rolling update
 In a separate window, run the following command to continuously request the `/hello` endpoint of the joker app: